Coops023/adichallenge/README.md

 ensure you have docker installed and run `docker-compose up` in root directory

-`cd challenge` to change diretory to the react-app.
+`cd challenge` to change directory to the react-app.

 `npm install` to install dependecies.